Maruf6500/1st-Try/README.md

 # 1st-Try
-This is my first work on git hub
+This is my first repository on git hub
+Author- Maruf Hossain